RafiaZ/NatureTours.github.io/README.md

 # NatureTours.github.io
-This is a project to practice modern CSS .
+This is a project to practice modern CSS techniques.